A comic version of a white guy with short hair, smiling.

 What else?

 Do you have a tool that requires no (or minimal) configuration?
-Send me an email and I’ll add it here!
+Send me an email and I’ll add it to the list!

 And if you’re building something, please strive to make the default experience work really well for most people.